metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 - `cleanup` (Attributes List) Cleanup defines what will be executed after the test is terminated. (see [below for nested schema](#nestedatt--spec--steps--cleanup))
 - `cluster` (String) Cluster defines the target cluster (will be inherited if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--clusters))
-- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.Overrides the deletion propagation policy set in both the Configuration and the Test.
+- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.
+Overrides the deletion propagation policy set in both the Configuration and the Test.
 - `description` (String) Description contains a description of the test step.
 - `finally` (Attributes List) Finally defines what the step will execute after the step is terminated. (see [below for nested schema](#nestedatt--spec--steps--finally))
 - `name` (String) Name of the step.